App-vNext/Polly/src/Polly.Core/README.md

     .SetVoidGenerator(async (outcome, args) => await GenerateDelayAsync(out, args));
 ```

-The code above demonstrates how `OutcomeGenerator<RetryDelayArguments, TimeSpan>` can be used to register multiple synchronous and asynchronous generators with different signature under a single unified API.
+The code above demonstrates how `OutcomeGenerator<RetryDelayArguments, TimeSpan>` can be used to register multiple synchronous and asynchronous generators with different signatures under a single unified API.

 ### Performance

 The callback API is non-allocating and fast.
 However, the performance varies depending on number of callbacks you register.
-Maximum performance is archived when your callbacks handles only a single result type with a single registered callback.
+Optimum performance is achieved when your callbacks handle only a single result type with a single registered callback.
 In that scenario the underlying handler does not do any dictionary lookups.

 ### Registering your custom callbacks

-If you are registering asynchronous callbacks make sure that you respect the value of `ResilienceContext.IsSynchronous` property and execute you callbacks synchronously for synchronous executions.
-You should also use the `ResilienceContext.ContinueOnCapturedContext` in case your user code uses execution and synchronization context (i.e. asynchronous calls in UI applications).
+If you are registering asynchronous callbacks, make sure that you respect the value of the `ResilienceContext.IsSynchronous` property and execute you callbacks synchronously for synchronous executions.
+You should also use the `ResilienceContext.ContinueOnCapturedContext` in case your user code uses execution and synchronization context (i.e. asynchronous calls in UI applications, such as in Windows Forms or WPF applications).